 3. The Crying Boy, by Bruno Amadio

-Lucky you—you can actually find a copy of Bruno Amadio’s crying boy print, or one of its many spin-offs.
-You might grow to regret your acquisition, however.
-The curse of “The Crying Boy” dates back to 1985, when British tabloid newspaper The Sun reported a tragic house fire in South Yorkshire.
-As the tale goes, the owners of the house possessed a copy of the teary-eyed portrait when the blaze broke out.
-Their home was destroyed, yet the framed print survived.
-The family soon blamed the painting for the fire.
-A follow-up story was filled with claims from additional victims of the seemingly cursed portrait, many of whom suffered house fires that “The Crying Boy” survived.
-Readers even reported trying to destroy the painting by setting it on fire … only to discover that it wouldn’t burn.
+Does this tearful portrait catch your eye?
+Good news: You can actually score yourself a copy of Bruno “Bragolin” Amadio’s crying boy print, or one of its numerous knock-offs.
+But be careful, prospective buyer: your acquisition may backfire.
+The curse of “The Crying Boy” dates back to 1985, when an article in British tabloid The Sun told of a South Yorkshire house fire.
+The homeowner allegedly possessed a copy of the teary-eyed portrait at the time.
+While the blaze obliterated the home, the weepy print survived.
+A follow-up story included additional eerie tales about the seemingly cursed portrait.
+Some owners told of their own house fires, which “The Crying Boy” survived.
+A few readers even reported attempting to set their painting on fire … only to find out that it wouldn’t burn.

 5. The Dead Mother, by Edvard Munch